WISE: A World Knowledge-Informed Semantic Evaluation for Text-to-Image Generation: The World Knowledge-Informed Semantic Evaluation (WISE) Benchmark

-Existing text-based image evaluation systems have two limitations: first, traditional benchmarks lack in-depth exploration of world knowledge; second, the current mainstream evaluation metrics for measuring image-text alignment only focus on the semantic level.
-Therefore, we will discuss in detail how to construct a world knowledge-informed T2I benchmark in \autoref{sec:world-knowledge-benchmark} and the necessity of establishing a robust metric by considering the bottlenecks of the current metric in \autoref{sec:metrics}.
+Existing text-based image evaluation systems have two limitations: traditional benchmarks lack in-depth exploration of world knowledge, and mainstream metrics for measuring image-text alignment mainly focus on surface-level semantics.
+We therefore describe how to construct a world knowledge-informed T2I benchmark in \autoref{sec:world-knowledge-benchmark} and explain the need for a robust metric in \autoref{sec:metrics}.